 CLASS DESCRIPTIONS

-Kettlebell Training Class will help kick all your fitness goals into high gear!
-Functional, compound exercises work multiple muscle groups simultaneously, developing strength and muscular endurance and efficient caloric expenditure.
+kettlebell training will help kick all your fitness goals into high gear!
+Compound exercises work multiple muscle groups simultaneously, developing strength and muscular endurance and efficient caloric expenditure.
 With a focus on integrating breathing, movement and alignment with your ability to control balance and weight.
 Working with the kettlebell is combined with jumping rope and body weight exercises for an all around heart-pumping workout.

-☮ Seniors Kettlebell Fundamentals is a 5 week program to introduce older adults to kettlebell training.
+6☮+ kettlebell training is a strength and mobility class for the healthy and mobile 60+ population.
 The functional strength and muscular endurance benefits of kettlebell training are easily modified to adapt to the needs of the older participant.
-Instead of attempting to adjust to the sometimes frenetic workout programs of a younger generation, older adults will find much to challenge them in a comfortable setting with this program.
+Instead of attempting to adjust to the sometimes frenetic workout programs designed for a younger cohort, older adults will find much to challenge them in a comfortable setting with this program.

-Gentle Yoga is based on a fitness yoga model of practice and is a class friendly to those who are looking to recover from an intense workout.
-It is also an appropriate format for individuals with stress-related soft-tissue tension, arthritis, and a variety of joint injuries.
+yoga: gentle is a 60 minute practice geared toward maintaining joint health and body strength as we age and is also suitable for people with stress-related soft-tissue tension, arthritis, and a variety of joint injuries.
 A gentle flow warm-up sets the tone for stretches, basic postures, and a rejuvenating final relaxation.
+No yoga experience is necessary for this class.

-Creative Core is a yoga-inspired approach to a strong core.
+creative core is a yoga- and pilates-inspired approach to a strong core.
 Rather than repetitive crunches, this class will take you through flowing segments which engage and challenge your body, incorporating core strength with stretch and flexibility movements.
 Stir your creativity, you just might find yourself enjoying core training.

 YOUR INVESTMENT